jenkins-x/jx-docs/content/en/community/code/_index.md

 > A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.

+You can contribute to any of [Jenkins X repositories](https://github.com/jenkins-x) or [Jenkins X Plugins repositories](https://github.com/jenkins-x-plugins).
+You can find all the related issues in each repo, for searching use labels as filters.

 Open the [Jenkins X repository](https://github.com/jenkins-x/jx) on GitHub and click on the "Fork" button in the top right.

 ![Fork button](/images/contribute/development/forking-a-repository.png)